 Nod and acknowledge points that he or she is making.
 Use appropriate body language, such as maintaining eye contact and facing the person you are speaking to.

 If the person you are talking to is a little on the quiet side, guide the conversation with open-ended questions such as, “How long have you been in business?” instead of closed questions (that request yes/no answers) such as, “Have you been to this event before?”

 Instead of expecting to get something out of the meeting right away, give value first.

 Instead of just looking for potential clients, and abruptly ending the conversation when you realize this person will never do business with you, find out what you can do to give them value.
 Ask what brings her to the networking event to see what she is looking for.
 Maybe she wants a specific type of business connection.
 Ask someone to tell you more about his business and compliment him on an aspect that you like.

 This attitude of giving value will make you instantly likable.
 As you continue to network, your new business acquaintance might introduce you to others at the event.
 Having someone introduce you to a stranger makes it much easier to connect with others than by starting a conversation from the cold.
 Similarly, introduce people you’ve just met to others.
 At the end of the event, you may find yourself with a whole deck of business cards and possibilities.

 In summary: connect by talking about social topics, practice active listening, add value to others, and introduce new connections to your network.

 Follow up with new connections as soon as possible

 Keep your new collection of business cards organized.
 I sometimes write a quick note on each one to remind me where I met each person.
 If you’re more ambitious, enter each new connection into a database.
-This way, if someone asks you if you know an event photographer, you have a record of people so you can make a recommendation.
+This way, if someone asks you if you know an event photographer, you have people you can recommend.

 Check that your information is up to date and easily available